“How do I study without getting distracted?” That’s a MAJOR concern for you, right?

 Make Peace with Distractions

-- Distractions you can control
+Distractions you can control.

-- Distractions you cannot control
+Distractions you cannot control.

-Facebook, Twitter, Snapchat, Instagram, Whatsapp, and things like that—are under your control.
-You can remove them from your life at this very instant.
-But, you must ask yourself why you want to do that—why you want to remove these distractions from your life?
+Facebook, Twitter, Snapchat, Instagram, WhatsApp, and things like that—are under your control.
+You can block them/stop using them anytime you want.
+But before you do that, ask yourself why you want to do that?
+Why do you want to pause or remove these distractions?
+Is it because you’re serious about your studies or because you think you’re supposed to?

 2. Make it clear to your friends that you’re trying to concentrate on your studies, and they should refrain from texting you unnecessarily on WhatsApp.